TRNisbet/laughing-octo-pancake/README.md

 The second dataset that was reviewed was the Heart Failure Prediction set (https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction).
 This data set included questions that most non medical people would not be able to answer about thier health, which made it less than ideal for use in a predictive model.
 There were also only approximately 900 records in the dataset, which the team felt was not large enough to train a robust model.

 ### Diabetes Data Set
 The third dataset that was reviewed was the Binary Health Indicators dataset that is part of the Diabetes Health Indicators file (https://www.kaggle.com/datasets/alexteboul/diabetes-health-indicators-dataset?select=diabetes_binary_health_indicators_BRFSS2015.csv)  This file includes questions that most non medical people would be able to answer about their health.
 It also includes over 250,000 records, which after pre-processing, would be large enough to train a robust predictive model.
-This data set is also based on telephone survey work completed by the Centers for Disease Control and Prevention, and has already been pre-processed to remove a great deal of the 'noise' that can be available in public datasets.
+This data set is based on telephone survey work completed by the Centers for Disease Control and Prevention, and has already been pre-processed to remove a great deal of the 'noise' that can be available in public datasets.

 ## Question to Answer
 Based on the intial analysis of the data, and the goal of the project, the team will be attempting to answer the question "Should I be screened for Diabetes?"